-Other than the approximate \$14.7 million we plan to pay in the second quarter of 2005 for the earn-out provisions and working capital adjustments of our acquisitions, our normal recurring trade payables, expense accruals, and operating and capital leases which are currently expected to be funded through existing working capital and future cash flows from operations, we have no other material commitments.
+Other than our normal recurring trade payables, expense accruals, and operating and capital leases which are currently expected to be funded through existing working capital and future cash flows from operations, we have no other material commitments.
 Aside from these recurring operating expenses, future capital expenditures and overall expansion including potential future acquisitions, our future capital needs will depend upon many factors, including the timing of payments under existing contracts and technology requirements within the wireless telecommunications industry.
-Other future cash requirements may include the payment of certain tax contingencies, as discussed in Note 1 (i) of our consolidated financial statements and potential future acquisitions.
-We continue to evaluate and use new technology including electronic equipment and software in our business operations.
+We currently expect that the cash we used in the third quarter will be recovered in the fourth quarter of 2005 as we complete the construction phase and achieve certain of the billing milestones in our contracts that will enable us to invoice and collect.
+Other future cash requirements may include the payment of certain tax contingencies, as discussed in Note 1(i) of our consolidated financial statements and potential future acquisitions.
 Additional capital expenditure may be required as deemed necessary, in order to stay competitive and effectively service our customers.

-The following table summarizes our currently existing contractual obligations and other commitments at March 31, 2005, and the effect such obligations could have on our liquidity and cash flow in future periods (in millions):
+The following table summarizes our currently existing contractual obligations and other commitments at September 30, 2005, and the effect such obligations could have on our liquidity and cash flow in future periods (in millions):

-I Payments due by Period
+Payments due by Period

-, Less than 1-3 3-5 More than

-Total 1 year years years 5 years
+s Less than Total 1 year 1-3 years 3-5 years N fore than 5 years

-Capital leases \$ 0.2 \$ 0.2 \$ \$ \$
+Capital leases § 5 0.2 \$ 0.1 \$ 0.1 \$ \$

-Operating leases 19.1 5.2 6.5 5.4 2.0
+Operating leases 25.6 6.0 10.3 7.8 1.5

-\$ 19.3 \$ 5.4 \$ 6.5 \$ 5.4 \$ 2.0
+\$ 5 25.8 \$ 6.1 \$ 10.4 \$ 7.8 \$ 1.5